Smith School of Business

 To support our strategic growth with an outstanding facility designed to enhance student learning and interaction among faculty, staff, students, alumni and friends.

 The original building — Goodes Hall — opened in 2002.
 Since then, strategic growth such as increasing enrollments and a growing suite of new programs necessitated construction of an additional space.
-In September 2012, Queen’s School of Business officially opened its new 75,000-square-foot expansion.
+In September 2012, the School officially opened its new 75,000-square-foot expansion.

 Goodes Hall is now home to students enrolled in the Commerce and Full-Time MBA programs, as well as the Master of International Business program and the Doctoral Program in Management.